about the project

-We designed different kinds of apps, such as a loyalty app where users could exchange points into services, an utility app where users could see their plan and pay bills, a digital wallet where users could send money to family or friends and a full streaming entertainment service where they could watch TV or rent movies.
+We designed different kinds of apps, such as the "My Etisalat App", the primary app where users could check their bills, usage and settings, "Etisalat Smiles" a loyalty app where users could exchange points into services, a digital wallet where users could send money to family or friends and a full streaming entertainment service where they could watch TV or rent movies.

 the web products

 We designed 55 modules for the web.
-Those modules were plugged into a content management system ( CMS ) where a content team could quickly create new pages by choosing which modules would go on each page, choose their order, and even change variations for each module, in order to accommodate the right content The CMS was also dynamically connected with a photo and icon library, making it easy for the content team to choose the right graphics while we would grow the library.
+Those modules were plugged into a content management system ( CMS ) where a content team could quickly create new pages by choosing which modules would go on each page, choose their order, and even change variations for each module, in order to accommodate the right content.
+The CMS was also dynamically connected with a photo and icon library, making it easy for the content managers to choose the right visuals dinamically while our team would grow the media library.
 Apart from the modules, we designed different portals, such as the e-commerce, customer support, enterprise and loyalty program.

 the retail products